NWChemEx/TensorWrapper/docs/source/developer/design/overview.rst

 Compute results
    After expressing the operations they want to do.
-The user expects to be able to have the operations evaluated.
+The user expects to be able to have the operations evaluated - hopefully, in an efficient manner.

 .. _atw_performance_considerations: